Zia-ul-Haq: Islamic Law

+Eating and drinking during Ramadan were outlawed, and attempts were made to enforce praying of salah five times a day.

 Hudood Ordinance

-In one of his first and most controversial measures to Islamize Pakistani society was the replacement of parts of the Pakistan Penal Code (PPC) with the 1979 "Hudood Ordinance."
-(Hudood meaning limits or restrictions, as in limits of acceptable behavior in Islamic law.)
+One of his first and most controversial measures to Islamise Pakistani society was the replacement of parts of the Pakistan Penal Code (PPC) with the 1979 Hudood Ordinance.
 The Ordinance added new criminal offences of adultery and fornication to Pakistani law, and new punishments of whipping, amputation, and stoning to death.

-For theft or robbery, the PPC punishments of imprisonment or fine, or both, were replaced by amputation of the right hand of the offender for theft, and amputation of the right hand and left foot for robbery.
-For Zina (extramarital sex) the provisions relating to adultery were replaced by the Ordinance with punishments of flogged 100 lashes for those unmarried offenders, and stoning to death for married offenders.
+For theft or robbery, the PPC punishments of imprisonment fine, or both, were replaced by amputation of the right hand of the offender for theft, and amputation of the right hand and left foot for robbery.
+For Zina (extramarital sex), the provisions relating to adultery were replaced by the Ordinance with punishments of 100 lashes for those unmarried offenders, and stoning to death for married offenders.

-All these punishments were dependent on proof required for hadd being met.
-In practice the Hudd requirement—four Muslim men of good repute testifying as witness to the crime—was seldom met.
+All these punishments were dependent on the proof required for hadd being met.
+In practice, the Hudd requirement—four Muslim men of good repute testifying as witnesses to the crime—was seldom met.
 As of 2014, no offenders have been stoned or had limbs amputated by the Pakistani judicial system.
-To be found guilty of theft, zina, or drinking alcohol by less strict tazir standards—where the punishment was flogging and/or imprisonment—was common, and there have been many floggings.
+To be found guilty of theft, Zina, or drinking alcohol by less strict tazir standards—where the punishment was flogging and/or imprisonment—was common, and there have been many floggings.

-More worrisome for human rights and women's rights advocates, lawyers and politicians was the incarceration of thousands of rape victims on charges of zina.
+More worrisome for human rights and women's rights advocates, lawyers, and politicians was the incarceration of thousands of rape victims on charges of Zina.
 The onus of providing proof in a rape case rests with the woman herself.
 Uncorroborated testimony by women was inadmissible in hudood crimes.
 If the victim/accuser was unable to prove her allegation, bringing the case to court was considered equivalent to a confession of sexual intercourse outside of lawful marriage.
-Despite this the ordinance remained in force until the Women's Protection Bill was passed in 2006.
+Despite this, the ordinance remained in force until the Women's Protection Bill was passed in 2006.

-Although the Sharia punishments were imposed, the due process, witnesses, law of evidence, and prosecution system remained Anglo-Saxon.
+Although Sharia punishments were imposed, the due process, witnesses, law of evidence, and prosecution system remained inherited from British-era penal codes.

-The hybridization of Pakistan penal code with Islamic laws was difficult because of the difference in the underlying logic of the two legal systems.
-PPC was kingly law, Haddood is a religious and community-based law.
+The hybridisation of Pakistan's penal code with Islamic laws was difficult because of the difference in the underlying logic of the two legal systems.